 On a recent road trip through parts of BC and Alberta, I did very little stitching, deciding early on that there was too much else to take in and not wanting to miss anything.
 Of course, I continued finding stitch everywhere - whether tapestried chair cusheons, in quilt shops or where have you.
 Isn't this a lovely embroidered pillow that graced one of the beds I slept in?
 Not made by my hostess, though, but found at an antique shop.
-And here is a heritage linen on display in one of Calgary's old homes:

 This thead is actual gold and was part of a liturgical exhibit in a historic church in the town of Yale, BC.